Students from Underrepresented Populations Admissions Initiatives

 • Hispanic National Bar Association (HNBA) annually selects students who are enrolled in an American Bar Association-accredited law school to receive financial scholarships.

-• Mexican American Legal Defense and Education Fund (MALDEF) In addition to other resources and programs, MALDEF’s Law School Scholarship Program awards scholarships of varying amounts to several students each year based on their commitment to serve the Latino community through law; their past achievement and potential for achievement; and their financial need.
+(MALDEF) In addition to other resources and programs, MALDEF’s Law School Scholarship Program awards scholarships of varying amounts to several students each year based on their commitment to serve the Latino community through law; their past achievement and potential for achievement; and their financial need.
+Their website also has a listing of scholarship resources.

 • NAACP Legal Defense and Education Fund This organization also offers several scholarship programs to both undergraduates and law students.